joshbegley/nyt-latest/previous.md

 `Barrenechea is set to leave Villa without making a competitive appearance.`\
 https://nytimes.com/athletic/6494688/2025/07/15/aston-villa-enzo-barrenechea-benfica-15m-deal/

-**Seth Meyers Is Amused by MAGAâs Epstein Infighting**\
+**Seth Meyers Is Amused by MAGA’s Epstein Infighting**\
-`President Trumpâs most conspiracy-minded supporters canât believe he wants them to forget about the Jeffrey Epstein conspiracy theories.`\
+`President Trump’s most conspiracy-minded supporters can’t believe he wants them to forget about the Jeffrey Epstein conspiracy theories.`\
 https://nytimes.com/2025/07/15/arts/television/seth-meyers-jeffrey-epstein-trump.html

 **Diaz, Rashford and Nkunku: An incisive dribbler, a driving winger and a poacher.
 Who should Barcelona sign?**\